 California hosts many kinds of native trout and other salmonids, including char and freshwater whitefish, that have resident forms.
 This includes subspecies of golden trout, redband trout, rainbow trout, Lahontan cutthroat trout, as well as the coastal cutthroat trout, the mountain whitefish, and the extirpated bull trout, a char.
 This article covers 12 extant natives and 1 extirpated native.

-To in the identification of native trout, I recommend:
+To help in the identification of native trout, I recommend:

 Golden trout (O. aguabonita) are a species of trout native to Kern River drainage in the southern Sierra in California.
 The golden trout complex is comprised of: